Tang-hubert/vehicleforensics_evaluate/README.md

 ## TO DO
 1. Verify the signature.
-2. seperate different txt files into different folders(categories)
+> 5/20 complete
-3. add feature for automatically reading mutiple data.
+2. add feature for automatically reading mutiple data.
+3. seperate different txt files into different folders(categories) -> sort each value into a json file.